Look Back in Anger by John Osborne

 (d) None of these

-These are the questions and answers from Look Back in Anger by John Osborne.
-To Check the answers of these questions play the quiz.
+These are the Multiple-Choice questions and answers from Look Back in Anger.